yungbali/people_counter_demo_mac/README.md

-# Mac Webcam People Counting Demo
+# Occupancy Security System

+A comprehensive 3-camera occupancy and security monitoring system built on the foundation of the Mac webcam demo.
+The system provides real-time people counting, security monitoring, and alert management across multiple zones with enterprise-grade features.

+## System Overview

+The system extends the original single-camera demo to support:
+- Multiple RTSP camera feeds with zone-based monitoring
+- Advanced person tracking and de-duplication across cameras
+- Threshold-based alerting with multi-channel notifications (WhatsApp, SMS, Email)
+- Security dashboard for real-time monitoring and incident management
+- Optional biometric authentication and watchlist monitoring
+- On-premises deployment with optional cloud telemetry

+## Original Demo

-A tiny demo to count people using your Mac's webcam.
-It uses YOLOv8n and optional tracking to stabilize counts.
-You can draw a polygon ROI and set a max occupancy threshold.
-When the count stays above the threshold for a few seconds, your Mac will speak an alert.
+The original Mac webcam demo is still available as `mac_webcam_people_counter.py`.
+It uses YOLOv8n and optional tracking to stabilize counts with polygon ROI support and threshold alerts.

 ## Prereqs
 - macOS with Python 3.10+